NikhilChamyal/exp4Devops/README.md

-just an experiment for devops..
+just an experiment for DevOps..